seanode/seanode.github.io/_posts/2013-04-24-seattle-nodejs-may-meetup.md

 ---
 {% include JB/setup %}

+**5/7/13 Update**: We will be meeting in the 4th floor conference room past the lobby doors and to the right (from the Marion and 2nd ave entrance).

+***

 The Seattle Node.js Meetup group is kicking things into gear with our next event, scheduled for **Wednesday, May 8** and hosted downtown at the [SURF Incubator][surf_loc].
 We'll have pizza, beers, talks, and lightning